Aromatherapy – noun

 Aromatherapy Today – Clinical or medical Aromatherapy began in France.
 In England, Holistic Aromatherapy was born from the touch or hands-on wellness approach and then spread throughout the

 world.
 Queen Elizabeth and Princess Diana were known to receive Aromatherapy treatments regularly.

 Aromatherapy is now commonly used by massage therapists, nurses, physiotherapists, doctors, and other health care practitioners around the world.

-Fragrance Oils are frowned upon
+Fragrance Oils are frowned

-essence called an Essential Oil.
+plant essence called an Essential Oil.

 How Aromatherapy Works – There is a lot of information on the complex science and chemistry of Aromatherapy.
 This is just a brief explanation.
 If you would like more in-depth information on the